-Continuous Certification
+Continuing Certification

-The ABNS Continuous Certification (CC) Program documents a neurosurgeon's ongoing commitment to professionalism, lifelong learning, and practice improvement following initial board certification.
+The ABNS Continuing Certification (CC) Program documents a neurosurgeon's ongoing commitment to professionalism, lifelong learning, and practice improvement following initial board certification.
 This program has been designed to provide flexible, high-quality, practice-related learning and assessment to support neurosurgeons in keeping with the ABNS’ mission.
 CC also provides assurance to patients and their families, payors and funding agencies and the public that ABNS diplomates maintain and continually improve their knowledge and practice.

 Check Your CC Status At Anytime By Logging On To MyABNS